casperschipper/elmWebDriverTest/README.md

 # Elm WebDriver Test

-This is a test for elm Web Driver
+This is a personal test for Elm Web Driver.

-# Required preperation steps
+# Preperation

-Make sure that the .jar webDriver is running on port :4444
+Make sure that the .jar webDriver is running on port 4444

 `java -jar selenium-server-standalone-*.jar`

 You can get the jar here: <https://www.selenium.dev/downloads/>

-You will have to install the chromedriver or geckodriver, by default this uses the chrome driver.
+You will have to install a chromedriver, geckodriver or a webdriver of your choice.
+By default this uses the chrome driver.

+Finally, do an `npm install` for the node dependencies.

 # Building and running

-Use the build.sh script to build (there is some XMLHttpRequest injection needed, since this is missing from Node.js).
+Use the build.sh script to build, this makes the elm code and injects the XMLHttpRequest, which is needed for Elm Webdriver, but not available in Node.js by default.

 `sh build.sh`